-The extraordinary details which I am now called upon to make public will be found to form, as re-
+The extraordinary details which I am now called upon to make public will be found to form, as regards sequence of time, the primary branch of a series of scarcely intelligible coincidences, whose secondary or concluding branch will be recognized by all readers

-The Mystery of Marie Roget was composed at a distance from the scene of the atrocity, and with no other means of investigation than the newspapers afforded.
+The Mystery of Marie Rogêt was composed at a distance from the scene of the atrocity, and with no other means of investigation than the newspapers afforded.
 Thus much escaped the writer of which he could have availed himself had he been upon the spot and visited the localities.
 It may not be improper to record, nevertheless, that the confessions of two persons (one of them the Madame Deluc of the narrative), made, at different periods, long subsequent to the publication, confirmed, in full, not only the general conclusion, but absolutely all the chief hypothetical details by which that conclusion was attained.